jwalton/rust-book-abridged/docs/ch05-structs.md

 ### Using the Field Init Shorthand

-Much like in modern JavaScript, we can initialize fields with a shorthand:
+Much like in JavaScript, we can initialize fields with a shorthand:

 ```rust
 fn build_user(email: String, username: String) -> User {